-After creating global publisher layouts, you can assign them to different user profiles to customize which actions users see by default on global pages.
+You can assign different global publisher layouts to different user profiles to customize which actions users see by default on global pages.

 To create a custom global publisher layout, or to customize the default global layout, in Setup, enter Publisher Layouts in the Quick Find box, then select Publisher Layouts.
 After you've defined a global publisher layout, click Publisher Layout Assignment to assign it to user profiles.